tansive/tansive/README.md

 You can do the following in non-production environments:

-✅ Deploy agents for support ticket routing, manage dev environment, or data validation workflows
+✅ Deploy agents for real workflows such as analyzing support tickets, restart failed services in dev environment, or validate data before orders are processed
 ✅ Enforce policies like "This agent can only access customer data for tier 1 support cases"
 ✅ Use session pinning to enforce data access controls like "This session can only access prospect data for the current lead"
 ✅ Write tools in Python, Node.js, Bash or any compiled language (binary invocation)